mahoney1/docs/commercialpaper-query-tutorial.md

 ## Conclusion

-You learned how to deploy a substantial Commercial Paper smart contract sample in the earlier tutorial, and here you have learned how to add queries/upgrade your contract using the IBM Blockchain Platform VSCode extension and used it to implement features from  Hyperledger Fabric's new programming model.
-Take time to peruse and look at the transaction (query) functions in both `papercontract.js` and indeed the query utility functions, the Query class file `query.js` under the `lib` directory.
-Finally, you've shown how to render the results - such as the history of a Commercial Paper - in a simple browser-based HTML tabulated application.
+You learned how to deploy a substantial Commercial Paper smart contract sample in the earlier tutorial, and here you have learned how to add queries/enhance your contract using the IBM Blockchain Platform VSCode extension, using features from  Hyperledger Fabric's new programming model.
+Take time to peruse and look at the transaction (query) functions in both `papercontract.js` and indeed the query utility functions, in the Query class file `query.js` under the `lib` directory.

+Finally, you've shown how to render the history results - ie history of a Commercial Paper asset - in a simple browser-based HTML tabulated application.

 Thank you for completing this!